vivientouvier/Jeu/README.md

-Voici un petit jeu créé en python à l'aide de pygame par Gauthier Verdoolaeghe et moi même Vivien Touvier.
+Here is a little game created in python using pygame by Gauthier Verdoolaeghe and myself Vivien Touvier

 ### Installation